Top Ways To Emigrate To Norway

 If you are interested in permanent immigration to Norway you have two main options to consider: a permanent residence permit in Norway or Norwegian citizenship.
 Below is a detailed summary of both modes of Norway immigration.

 You can apply for a permanent residency permit in Norway if you have been living in Norway for a period of three years or longer.
 Norway immigration laws require that the three-year period is continuous, meaning you must be legally living in Norway the entire time.
-You may spend up to seven months outside of Norway over this three year period, although each absence can not be longer than three months.
+You may spend up to seven months outside of Norway over this three year period, although each absence cannot be longer than three months.

-In order to qualify for permanent residence, one of the key requirements under Norway immigration law is that you complete tuition in the Norwegian language and social studies.
+In order to qualify for permanent residence, one of the key requirements of Norway immigration law is that you complete tuition in the Norwegian language and social studies.
 A range of supporting documentation is also required for permanent immigration to Norway.
 This includes Norway immigration documents proving you have been living legally in the country for the past three years, a list of travel in and out of the country in the last three years, and documentation proving you have studied the Norwegian language.

 Norway immigration officials can remove a permanent residence permit for Norway if you live outside the country for two years or more.